Kulwch/Kulwch/README.md

 ### Welcome on my GitHub profile ! 👋 (Profile construction in progress)

-My name is Julien, web developer from Herblay, France .
-:monocle_face: I am searching for a job as junior web developer, backend or full stack are my preferences.
+My name is Julien, I am a web developer from Herblay, France . 🧐 I am looking for a job as junior web developer.
+I would like to work as Backend or full stack developer.

-:computer: I’m currently learning Python basics, how to use Symfony 5, and SCRUM.
+💻 I’m currently learning Python basics, how to use Symfony 5, and SCRUM.

-If you wish to see the projects I developed during the OpenClassrooms web developer course, feel free to consult these links:
+If you would like to see the projects I have developed during my training program with OpenClassrooms, you can have a look below:

 https://github.com/Kulwch/JulienNanquette_2_22022021 - Reservia - Turn a website mockup into a static web page.